-Some documents in the applications to an ethical review board and the Medical Products Agency shall be “mirrored”, such as the clinical trial plan (CTP).
+Some documents in the applications to the Ethical Review Authority and the Medical Products Agency shall be “mirrored”, such as the clinical trial plan (CTP).
 This means that these public authorities must approve the same version of these documents.

 When a clinical study involving medical devices needs to be notified to the Medical Products Agency, the agency recommends that it follows “good clinical practice”.
 For medical devices, there is a harmonised standard, ISO 14155.
 More information on good clinical practice and ISO 14155 can be found under the Idea and Planning tabs.